Where to Buy Hawk Tuah Girl's Mech — and the Staggering Amount of Money She's Made So Far

 Supporting a local business?
 We love to see it, honestly.

-Hawk Tuah Girl has made quite a bit of money from her merch so far.
+Hawk Tuah Girl's merch has pulled in quite a bit of money so far.

-Looks like Hailey has bagged herself a cool $65,000, at the very least.
-Because it looks like this doesn't even include the shirts, or the $50 signed versions of the hat with the leather patches (which were sold out at the time of the interview).
+We don't know how for sure what percentage Hailey is getting from the sales, but it would appear that as of Rolling Stone's story, they'd sold $65,000 of merch at the very least.
+Because it looks like this didn't even include the shirts, or the $50 signed versions of the hat with the leather patches (which were sold out at the time of the interview).

 Poteete also told the mag that Hailey — who he says might be trademarking her phrase, at his suggestion — is just as funny as you've seen in the viral videos.
 "She has a bubbly personality," he said.
 "She can be somewhat risque.
 You never know what she’s gonna say.
 I just think the world needed a laugh, and she provided that.”